abhinavdayal/EVA4/S14/Readme.md

 1. Repeat 400K times
   1.1 Pick a bg image at random from 100 images
   1.2 pick a fg image at random from 100 images
+  1.3 We initially did not precrop bg images.
+We took liberty to crop 448x448 maximal region of original image.
-  1.3 randomly crop (as in previous section algo.)
-448x448 region of bg 1.4 flip cropped image with probability of 0.5
+  1.4 flip cropped image with probability of 0.5
   1.5 randomly pick center and based upon center Y coordinate interpolate the scale.
   1.6 resize fg and flip it with probability of 0.5